Autodesk-Forge/forge-takeoff2cost/README.md

 **Please follow the steps to setup the app:**

-1. Make sure to [Create ACC project, activate Takeoff and Cost products, setup project for Cost Management](https://help.autodesk.com/view/DOCS/ENU/?guid=Create_Project), a **Budget Code Template** must be created before adding or importing budget items.
+1. Make sure to [Create ACC project, activate Takeoff and Cost Management, setup project for Cost Management](https://help.autodesk.com/view/DOCS/ENU/?guid=Create_Project), a **Budget Code Template** must be created before adding or importing budget items.

-2. Work with takeoff module, upload 3D models or 2D Sheets, create a couple of packages, takeoff types and takeoff items.
+2. Work with Autodesk Takeoff, upload 3D models or 2D Sheets, create a couple of packages, takeoff types and takeoff items.

 **Operate with App after setup, please watch the [Video](https://youtu.be/dkAdC8BMQRw) for the detail usage**
 1. Select takeoff package under ACC project, it will generate the quantity info for each takeoff item, and calculate the budget based on the quantity and price which is stored in database as Price Book, then display you the result in table.
-2. Click `Send to ACC Cost`, it will import the generated budgets directly into ACC Cost Management module.
+2. Click `Send to ACC Cost`, it will import the generated budgets directly into Cost Management.

 ## Deployment